Operational Valuation for Energy Storage under Multi-stage Price Uncertainties: Main Results

 \subsection{Value Function for Risk-Neutral Policies}

-Based on Theorem~\ref{th:soc}, the expected SoC price function $v_t$ is calculated in the following proposition: \begin{proposition} (\emph{Value function derivative}) The risk-neutral value function derivative can be calculated from the distribution function $f_t$ and $F_t$, the value function $v_t$, power rating $P$, and efficiency $\eta$ as
+Based on Theorem~\ref{th:soc}, the expected SoC marginal value function $v_t$ is calculated in the following proposition: \begin{proposition} (\emph{Value function derivative}) The risk-neutral value function derivative can be calculated from the distribution function $f_t$ and $F_t$, the value function $v_t$, power rating $P$, and efficiency $\eta$ as

 \end{proposition}

 Proof of this proposition is deferred to Appendix~B. \eqref{pro1} can be calculated in closed form except for the second and the fourth term which involves integration, however these two terms are identical to calculating conditional expectations as (let $a\leq b$, $(a,b)\in\mathbb{R}^2$)